San Mateo, California: Freeways

 San Mateo is considered to be near the center of the San Francisco Bay Area about halfway between San Francisco and San Jose, the region's two largest cities.
-It is served by three major freeways, including U.S. Route 101, Interstate 280, and State Route 92.
+It is served by three major freeways: U.S. Route 101, Interstate 280, and State Route 92.
 State Route 92 east of San Mateo traverses the San Francisco Bay as the San Mateo-Hayward Bridge to the city of Hayward on its eastern shore.

 Bicycling

 San Mateo has a network of bikeways connecting major destinations in the city.
 In 2011, the city approved a Bicycle Master Plan to establish bicycling goals, identify gaps in the existing bikeway system, and create a prioritized list of infrastructure improvement projects.